Tori-shima (Izu Islands): History

 Since the 1930s, the Yamashina Institute for Ornithology has taken a very active role in researching and attempting to preserve the local seabird species, especially the short-tailed albatross, which had been reduced to an estimated 50 birds by 1933.
 The Japan Meteorological Agency established a weather station and volcanic research station on the island in 1947, but this was abandoned in 1965 due to volcanic activity and earthquakes.
 On November 1, 1954 Tori-shima was proclaimed a protected bird sanctuary.
-This designation was increased to that of a protected national Natural monument on May 10, 1965.
+This designation was increased to that of a protected national natural monument on May 10, 1965.
 It can only be visited by research scientists with special permission, and landing on the island is very difficult due to heavy seas and lack of suitable landing beaches or facilities.
 Tour boats which take people around the island to view the birds are popular, but these tours are not permitted to land on the island.
 Researchers normally travel to the island by chartered government helicopter.

 Tori-shima, along with the other Izu Islands, is officially part of Tokyo Metropolis, and also falls within the borders of the Fuji-Hakone-Izu National Park.

 Flora and fauna

 Repeated volcanic eruptions in 1939 and 2002 have set the flora on Tori-shima back to initial stages in the ecological succession.
 Plants such as Vitex rotundifolia and hydrangea are found near the shoreline, and Chrysanthemum pacificum and Japanese black pine in sheltered areas inland, but most of the central portion of the island remains as volcanic ash and rock.

-The island is home to several tens of thousands of breeding pairs of Tristram's storm petrel and other birds such as Japanese murrelet, black-footed albatross, common kestrel, and blue rock thrush, but the short-tailed albatross population has been very slow to recover, with recovery hampered by the presence of large numbers of black rats, the only remaining mammal on the island.
+The island is home to several tens of thousands of breeding pairs of Tristram's storm petrel and other birds such as Japanese murrelet, black-footed albatross, common kestrel, and blue rock thrush, but the short-tailed albatross population has been very slow to recover, with recovery hampered by the presence of large numbers of black rats, the only remaining mammal on the island, eating bird eggs.
 Humpback whales and dolphins often appear around the island during migration and breeding seasons.
 Tori-shima is the primary and one of only two remaining breeding sites for the short-tailed albatross.
 The island has been recognised as an Important Bird Area (IBA) by BirdLife International.